skycode20/Willies-Burger/README.md

   ## Usage

-  You type the name of the burger you want and then press the button to submit it.
-Then you take a bite out of it.
-Then it moves into the devoured section.
+  This application is very easy to use!
+You type the name of the burger you want into the user input and then press the button to submit it.
+Then you take a bite out of it by pressing the `DEVOUR` button.
+Then it moves into the devoured section with the rest of the consumed burgers.

   ## License